START-Hack/SIX_STARTHACK24/README.md

 ## <p align="center"> Price - the winning team members will each receive: </p>

-The winning team will get a set of prizes including:
+The winning team will get a set of prices including:
 - 500 CHF Digitec voucher per person
 - Invitation to SIX for a management pitch